ISISComputingGroup/ibex_developers_manual/doc/overview/First-Time-Build.md

 ## Install Git
 Install Git [Getting-started-with-Git-and-GitHub](/processes/git_and_github/Getting-started-with-Git-and-GitHub)

-## Install Moxa Nport Driver manager
+## Install Moxa NPort Driver manager
 Install `\\isis.cclrc.ac.uk\inst$\kits$\CompGroup\Utilities\MOXA Nport Software\drvmgr*.exe` - this is required on the instruments for networked serial ports.
 It's required on dev machines for the database server (more specifically the moxa mappings page in the GUI)

 ## Copy EPICS build